- Haiti has confirmed cases of COVID-19 within its borders.

 - The international airport in Port-au-Prince is open to regular two-way commercial passenger flights as of June 30.
 The international airport in Cap Haitian is open, although the resumption of regular traffic will be delayed pending a review of the airport’s COVID-19 mitigation measures.
 Commercial airlines resumed regular flight services to and from Haiti beginning on July 1.

 - The land border with the Dominican Republic is open to pedestrian and vehicular traffic as of July 1.

-- The Government of Haiti has recently mandated that every person flying into Haiti self-declare their COVID-19 status.
-Beginning July 1, airlines will distribute a health declaration form to passengers on all incoming flights.
-Passengers will be required to complete this form and present it to immigration authorities upon arrival.
-Travellers will be required to retain this form for 14 days after arrival, to facilitate contract tracing as necessary.
+- The Government of Haiti mandates that every person flying into Haiti self-declare their COVID-19 status.
+Beginning July 1, airlines began to distribute a health declaration form to passengers on all incoming flights.
+Passengers are required to complete this form, including accurate contact and location information in Haiti, and present it to immigration authorities upon arrival.

 - Please note that specific entry procedures may change on short notice.
 Please check this website, the Government of Haiti Ministry of Public Health website, or with your airline, for updated information.

 - The Government of Haiti has stated it will impose a requirement that all arriving passengers self-quarantine for 14 days.
-The Ministry of Public Health (MSPP) will check in with passengers three times after arrival in Haiti to determine any onset of COVID-19 symptoms.
+The Ministry of Public Health (MSPP) will check in with passengers three times after arrival in Haiti, using information provided in the health declaration form, to determine any onset of COVID-19 symptoms.
 As of July 2, it is not certain when this requirement will take effect.